mundialis/geoserver-grass-raster-datastore/src/site/markdown/index.md

 ## About

-The [GRASS raster datastore](https://github.com/mundialis/geoserver-grass-raster-datastore) makes it possible to use GRASS raster datastores as sources from within a GeoServer instance.
+The [GeoServer GRASS raster datastore](https://github.com/mundialis/geoserver-grass-raster-datastore) makes it possible to use GRASS raster datastores as sources from within a GeoServer instance.
 This way it becomes very easy to publish GRASS data as web services through GeoServer.

 The GeoServer GRASS raster datastore -- what a name, suggestions for something more catchy welcome -- was initially developed by the people from [mundialis](https://www.mundialis.de/) and [terrestris](https://www.terrestris.de/).